danboyle8637/love-of-travel/content/blog/2020/june/the-joys-of-hiking-in-pure-nature.md

 Write your tip here.
 The text should be white and the site should rebuild to show this tip.

-Second line wraps each in a p tag... but why?

 {{</ cairnTip >}}

 At ultrices mi tempus imperdiet.
 Odio aenean sed adipiscing diam donec.